Looking for ways to improve your health and well-being following a cancer diagnosis? If so, integrative medicine may be a good way to start.

 Integrative Medicine Services

-The UNC Mindfulness-based Programs offer several courses, including for Stress and Pain Management.
-Meditation and mind-body awareness teaches you how to relax, focus, and reduce stress, These practices will enhance your body’s natural adaptive healing ability and will cultivate the mind’s clarity and insight… Read more
+The UNC Mindfulness-based Program for Stress and Pain Management offers training in meditation and mind-body awareness that will teach you how to slow down, set priorities and stay calm, focused and relaxed in the midst of a busy life.
+These practices will enhance your body’s natural adaptive healing ability and will cultivate the mind’s clarity and insight.

-For other UNC locations offering Integrative Medicine, such as biofeedback, massage, Tai Chi, yoga, and more.
-Read More
+For other UNC locations offering Integrative Medicine, such as biofeedback, massage, Tai Chi, yoga and more.